“My Fiancé Doesn’t Contribute to Our Household”

 Do you really believe him?
 Or are you just too exhausted — physically and emotionally — to fight him anymore?
 Because, honestly, there’s not one thing in your letter than indicates you have a shred of faith in your fiancé.
 There’s not even a hint of love here.
 What I see in this letter in utter hopelessness, fatigue, anger and depression (yours, and possibly his).
-It seems like you’ve given up — on the relationship, on Mark, and on yourself — and after working full-time, doing 98% of the house work, all the child care (for your kid as well as one that isn’t even yours), AND feeding a grown-ass man who’s too busy watching porn all day to make his own food or clean his own mess or pay attention to his own children, you don’t have even an ounce of energy left to fight for a better life.
+It seems like you’ve given up — on the relationship, on Mark, and on yourself — and after working full-time, all of the house work, all the child care (for your kid as well as one that isn’t even yours), AND feeding a grown-ass man who’s too busy playing video games all day to make his own food or clean his own mess or pay attention to his own children, you don’t have even an ounce of energy left to fight for a better life.

 But, you have to fight for a better life.
 If not for yourself, then for your baby.
 Forget your relationship for a minute.
 This is way beyond repairing a failing relationship.
 This is about saving a few lives.
 You cannot keep living as you are.
 You have GOT to stop enabling Mark to take advantage of you.